Programming & Data Processing

 Browser SupportNative (JSON.parse)Manual parsingDOM Parser

-When to Use JSON
+When to use JSON

-Use JSON when you need:
+JSON is the right pick when you need:

-• Configuration files: package.json, tsconfig.json, .eslintrc.json
+• Configuration files: package.json, tsconfig.json, .eslintrc.json -- you've probably edited dozens of these

 // API Response